supel2nova/supel2nova/README.md

 - ✔ Ask me about anything, I am happy to talk with everyone!😉<br>
-- Outside tech, 🎵 listen to music, and 🌴 explore nature outdoors.
+- Outside tech, 🎵 listen to music, play game and 🌴 explore nature outdoors.

 <h3 align="center">Connect with me</h3>